vsanin42/minishell/README.md

 3. when freeing token list, changed the function to use a double pointer (t_token **token), so we pass in the address of original pointer.
 This allows you to modify the caller’s reference directly, setting it to NULL after freeing all nodes (tsken from GPT) so now we set the head of token list to NULL to avoid double frees - I dont understand it well yet but kinda makes sense

-# heredoc examples:

-edit: nevermind there's a lot of cases, better test for yourself. cat << EOF -> "$USER" -> EOF -> "vsanin", while echo "$USER" is vsanin no quotes. insane after all the work we've done on this. maybe just don't trim the quotes idk

-$ cat << EOF
-$: $USER (same for ${USER})
-$: EOF
-vsanin

-$ cat << 'EOF' (same for "EOF")
-$: $USER
-$: EOF
-$USER

-vsanin@c2r4s5:~/42Core/minishell$ cat << $USER
-$: vsanin
-$: $USER
-vsanin

-vsanin@c2r4s5:~/42Core/minishell$ cat << "$USER"
-$: vsanin
-$: $USER
-vsanin

-vsanin@c2r4s5:~/42Core/minishell$ cat << '$USER'
-$: vsanin
-$: $USER
-vsanin

-vsanin@c2r4s5:~/42Core/minishell$ cat << ${USER}
-$: vsanin
-$: $USER
-$: ${USER}
-vsanin
-vsanin

-# chatgpt heredoc approach recap

-Overview of Heredoc Implementation Approaches
-Here are various ways to implement heredoc in a shell, each with distinct pros, cons, and implications:

-1. Temporary File Approach
-Process: Collect heredoc input line-by-line, write it to a temporary file, and use the file as input in the execution stage.
-Pros:

-Mimics Bash behavior closely.
-Easy to manage and access with file descriptors.
-Handles large heredoc inputs efficiently.
-Avoids memory-related issues.
-Cons:

-Requires filesystem interaction, adding I/O overhead.
-Needs cleanup logic to remove temporary files.
-Potential security risks with file naming in shared environments.
-Ease of Implementation: Moderate.
-Uses open(), write(), and unlink() for cleanup.

-2. Pipe-Based Approach
-Process: Use a pipe to store heredoc input temporarily.
-Write to one end in the heredoc process and read from the other end during execution.
-Pros:

-No need for temporary files.
-Efficient for small to medium-sized heredoc inputs.
-Works well in a pipeline where heredoc output is directly passed as input.
-Cons:

-Limited buffer size; large inputs can cause blocking or require careful buffering.
-Managing pipes and dup2() is more complex, especially with multiple heredocs.
-Ease of Implementation: Moderate to challenging.
-Relies on pipe() and dup2() system calls.

-3. In-Memory Storage (Linked List or String Buffer)
-Process: Store heredoc input in a linked list, array, or concatenated string buffer.
-Pass the in-memory data to the next stage.
-Pros:

-No filesystem or file descriptor management.
-Suitable for small heredocs, avoiding external I/O.
-Simplifies testing without side effects.
-Cons:

-Risk of high memory usage for large heredocs.
-Increased complexity for managing input termination and output flow.
-Ease of Implementation: Simple to moderate, depending on data structure.

-4. GNL (get_next_line) with Immediate Piping
-Process: Use get_next_line() to read heredoc input.
-Immediately write each line to the next process via pipes.
-Pros:

-Avoids the need for file I/O.
-Simple to implement if a custom GNL is already available.
-Works well for sequential input.
-Cons:

-Inconsistent with Bash’s behavior (since heredoc input isn’t fully buffered).
-Not ideal for standalone heredocs, as data is lost after direct output.
-Ease of Implementation: Moderate but requires proper edge-case handling.

-5. Hybrid: Pipe for Execution, Buffer for Editing
-Process: Store heredoc input in a buffer (linked list, array) for user interaction and editing.
-Once ready, pipe it to the next process.
-Pros:

-Combines flexibility of in-memory operations with pipe-based execution.
-Efficient for mid-sized data.
-Minimizes disk I/O while preserving heredoc behavior.
-Cons:

-Involves dual management of buffers and pipes.
-Implementation complexity increases due to buffer-pipe handoff.
-Ease of Implementation: Complex but offers a balance between performance and flexibility.

-Key Considerations
-Input Size:

-Large heredoc inputs favor file-based approaches.
-Small to medium heredocs work well with in-memory or pipe-based solutions.
-Bash Compliance:

-Temporary file and pipe-based approaches mimic Bash more closely.
-Immediate piping may diverge from expected behavior.
-Security:

-File-based approaches introduce security concerns with file naming.
-In-memory approaches mitigate these risks but increase RAM usage.
-Ease of Testing and Debugging:

-File-based solutions are simpler to debug as the data is persistent.
-Pipes and in-memory storage require more intricate debugging strategies.
-Optimal Solution
-The pipe-based approach strikes a balance between performance, Bash-like behavior, and minimal I/O. However, temporary files provide a simpler, more robust solution for large data at the cost of potential I/O overhead.
-If maintaining lightweight memory usage is critical, a hybrid method could be the most versatile.